-There are many advantages to sleeping on a Japanese futon rather than a soft mattress, one being that it helps align the spine and promotes healthy posture.
+There are many advantages to sleeping on a Japanese futon rather than a soft mattress, and they've been traditionally believed to help align the spine and promotes healthy posture.

 Shortly after World War II, Americans adopted the futon trend as an homage to minimalism and economic bedding.
 However, the futons that we sleep on in the Western world are vastly different than the originals in Japan.